-The sports that are played during the year are:
+The sports that are played throughout the year include::

-A Sports Club is offered to girls in Years 2 and 3 who wish to be involved.
-It is held on a weekday afternoon and enables the students to experience the sports that are available for them to play when they reach Year 4.
+A Sports Club is offered to girls in Years 1 and 2 who wish to be involved.
+It is held on a weekday afternoon and enables the students to experience the sports that are available for them to play when they reach Year 3.